inveniosoftware/docs-invenio-rdm/docs/develop/make_it_your_own.md

 @navbar_background_color: #000000; // Note this hex value is an example.
 Choose yours.
 ```

-Then, run the `invenio-cli assets update -d` command as above and refresh the page!
+Then, run the `invenio-cli assets build -d` command as above and refresh the page!
 You should be able to see your top header's color changed!

 You can override any styling variables in your `variables.less` file.
 The available styling variables are found in the `variables.less` or `.variables` files of the various invenio modules installed.
 The ones above are originally defined [here](https://github.com/inveniosoftware/invenio-app-rdm/blob/master/invenio_app_rdm/theme/assets/semantic-ui/less/invenio_app_rdm/variables.less).
 The `invenio-theme` module defines a large number of them [here](https://github.com/inveniosoftware/invenio-theme/tree/master/invenio_theme/assets/semantic-ui/less/invenio_theme/theme).

-However, you may notice further changes are not picked up unless `invenio-cli assets update` is run again each time, even though we symlinked these files!
-That's because `.less` files (and javascript files below) always need to be transformed into their final form first. `invenio-cli assets update` does that.
+However, you may notice further changes to the `variables.less` file are not picked up unless `invenio-cli assets build` is run again each time even though we symlinked these files!
+That's because `.less` files (and javascript files below) always need to be transformed into their final form first. `invenio-cli assets build` does that.
 There is a way to get the same workflow as `static/` files, without having to re-run that command over and over: run `invenio-cli assets watch`.
 It watches for changes to assets and rebuilds them automatically.

 The workflow for `assets/` files is then:

 - start `invenio-cli assets watch` in a terminal (you will need a different terminal for the other commands)
-- if you add a new file, run `invenio-cli assets update -d`
+- if you add a new file, run `invenio-cli assets build -d`
 - if you modify `invenio.cfg`, re-run `invenio-cli run`
 - if you modify a previously symlinked file, you now don't need to do anything